 - Create your funding request: Log onto BuffConnect to complete the funding request form.

-- Obtain funding: Campus and student fee funding sources must approve budgets for event coordination positions, as well as hours worked by students holding such positions.
+- Obtain funding: Campus and student fee funding sources must approve budgets for events fully before you can start spending money.
 The Center for Student Involvement returns unspent dollars to campus funding sources.
-Don’t spend money until you talk to us!
+Even if fully through the approval process, don’t spend money until you talk to us!